 As a teenager, Dorsey loved spending time with computers.
 An early version of the IBM computer fascinated him and he spent hours, if not days, analyzing and understanding it.
 His ambition was to draw a live map of New York City, comprising several dots or legends that represented vehicles and landmarks.

-After leaving high school, Dorsey enrolled in the Missouri University of Science and Technology but left after two years to pursue his dream of living in New York.
+After leaving high school, Dorsey enrolled in the Missouri University of Science and Technology but left after two years to pursue his dream of living in New York and joined New York University only to quit it in the final year to work on his idea on twitter.
 His goal of creating the live map took over his academics.
 But fate has its quirks.

 During the summer of 1991, Jack Dorsey joined Mira Digital Publishing Company.
 A young Dorsey interrupted his boss in the middle of a project.
 Although his boss promised to talk to him within a minute, Jack didn’t get to speak to him.
 After the meeting, his boss saw him standing at the same spot.
 Jack had a thing for patience.
 He went on to lead a team of programmers in their thirties.